Dark Matter and Galaxy Cross-Correlations with the Cherenkov Telescope Array Observatory: Sensitivity Forecast

-To better illustrate this point, in \cref{table:SNR-mix} we calculate the SNR for $50\,\mathrm{hrs}$ of observation, but assuming a degraded point-source detection capability.
-For definiteness, we take the sensitivity corresponding to $3\,\mathrm{hrs}$ of observations, which is approximately a factor of 3 worse than the nominal $50\,\mathrm{hrs}$ sensitivity (Note that, since we are in a strongly background-dominated regime, the uncertainty $\Delta C_{\ell}$ does not depend on the $C_{\ell}$ itself, but only on the background and the noise, as discussed in \cref{app:model}).
+However, we wish to stress that this result, i.e., the fact that CTAO sensitivity would be enough to resolve a significant fraction of blazars, strongly depends on the assumed point-source sensitivity of the detector, which for CTAO {remains subject to considerable uncertainty} (as discussed in \cref{sec:CTA}).
+This is because the {final configuration and specifications of CTAO have not yet been fully settled.} For example, the point-source sensitivity {differs significantly between} CTAO-North and CTAO-South \cite{CTAConsortium:2018tzg}, and at the moment the relative share of North and South array observations to the survey is still undecided.
+To assess the capabilities of CTAO for the study of anisotropies of point-sources even in the case that the point-source sensitivity is worse than the nominal case derived and adopted in this paper, we repeat the analysis for point-sources by assuming a degraded point-source detection capability.
+Table \ref{table:SNR-mix} shows the SNR obtained for 50 hrs of observations, assuming a source detection threshold approximately three times worse than in the nominal case of Table \ref{table:SNR}.
+This has been achieved by using the 50 hrs exposure with a point-source sensitivity corresponding to $3\,\mathrm{hrs}$ of observations, which is approximately a factor of 3 worse than the nominal $50\,\mathrm{hrs}$ sensitivity (Note that, since we are in a strongly background-dominated regime, the uncertainty $\Delta C_{\ell}$ does not depend on the $C_{\ell}$ itself, but only on the background and the noise, as discussed in \cref{app:model}).
 The result shows that the auto-correlation SNR for HSP indeed increases significantly, reaching ${\rm SNR} \simeq 5$.
 The detectability of the cross-correlation APS signal also improves, but not so strongly as in the auto-correlation case.
 This is because the cross-correlation signal {is less sensitive to the point-source detection threshold.
 As detailed in the Appendices, the point-source sensitivity impacts the cross-correlation signal only through the window function, whereas it affects both the window function and the 3D power spectrum in the auto-correlation case.}

 Regarding LISPs, on the other hand, the SNR remains very low in both cases, reaching at most $0.7$ for the auto-correlation and $0.03$ for the cross-correlation.
-This is expected, because LISPs have a SED cut-off around $40\,\mathrm{GeV}$ resulting in minimal emission in the energy range where CTAO is most sensitive.
+This is expected, because LISPs have a SED cut-off around $40\,\mathrm{GeV}$, resulting in minimal emission in the energy range where CTAO is most sensitive.